QS-21: Tree bark

-Isolation of QS-21 destroys the soap bark tree, prompting governments to regulate industrial extraction.
+Isolation of QS-21 coming from undiscriminated Quillja debarking destroys the soap bark tree, prompting governments to regulate industrial extraction.
 The United States has invoked the 1950 Defense Production Act to preserve vaccine raw materials for its own companies.
+The protection and management of native forests in Chile (including quillay) is mainly governed by Law No. 20.283 on Native Forest Recovery and Forestry Promotion, whose application and oversight correspond to the state forestry agency (historically CONAF, now SERNAFOR (National Forestry Service)).

 A semi-synthesis strategy from 2013 relies on purifying the prosapogenin (triterpene and branched trisaccharide) part of the molecule and adding the rest of QS-21 synthetically, doubling the yield over simple isolation (amount produced from a given amount of tree bark).
 This semi-synthetic approach has also facilitated experimentation with alternative acyl chain compositions.

 In 2017, FDA approved the Shingrix vaccine which makes use of the extracted form of QS-21 made by Agenus under the trade name Stimulon.
 Agenus remains the sole US manufacturer of FDA-approved QS-21 as of 2021.

 Sustainable biomass pruning

 Saponins, including QS-21, are present throughout the biomass of Quillaja saponaria Mol., though typically at lower concentrations in the branches, trunk, and leaves compared to the bark.
 However, these non-bark components represent a significantly larger biomass volume and thus contribute a higher total yield of saponins.
 The practice of pruning Quillaja trees to harvest this biomass for saponin extraction has been used sustainably by the food industry since 2000.
 In 2022, the company Q-Vant communicated having achieved the fractioning of QS-21 from any part of the Quillaja plant, including branches and trunks obtained through renewable pruning methods.
+Recently the company Desert King, which is the supplier for all approved human vaccines containing QS-21, published that an appropriate management of wild Quillaja forests can sustain kilogram-scale QS-21 purification, while clonal plantation forestry will be the future most practical and scalable strategy.
+Alternative approaches, including plant cell culture, engineered microorganisms, and chemical synthesis, remain scientifically promising but currently face technical and economic limitations for large-scale pharmaceutical production.